 INTERESTED IN BEING A MEMBER?

-Members are appointed by the Minister of Social Development and Social Innovation after a merit-based process and consultation with the Tribunal Chair.
+Members are appointed by the Minister of Social Development and Poverty Reduction after a merit-based process and consultation with the Tribunal Chair.
 The Tribunal recruits new members on an ongoing basis.

 If you are interested in serving as a member, complete the Tribunal’s Candidate Profile and Declaration form by choosing BECOME A MEMBER at the bottom of this page.
 A Criminal Record Check form (highlighted portion only) must also be completed prior to being considered for appointment.

 Candidates who pass

 the initial screening will then proceed to the Candidate testing

 stage to ensure the requirements of section 82 of the Employment and

 Assistance Regulation set out above are met and to demonstrate skills in

 interpreting and applying legislation as well as analytical decision-making and